 Why are my hydrangea flowers turning brown in the summer?

-The main reason that mophead flowers turn brown is too much sun; specifically hot mid-day to afternoon sun.
+The main reason that hydrangea flowers turn brown is too much sun; specifically hot mid-day to afternoon sun.
 To prevent this problem, site your shrubs in areas where they receive direct sun either in the early morning or late afternoon.
 Same goes for the lacecap varieties, which tend to have a much shorter flowering span than the mopheads.
 Attention to watering during dry spells also helps prolong blooms.

 What do I do if my hydrangeas have grown too big and floppy?

 Most gardeners advise waiting until the shrubs have been in the ground for 5 years before beginning a pruning program.
 If you’ve got the type that blooms on new wood, prune your shrubs in late winter or early spring for shape, taking them down to between 1 and 3 feet from the ground.
 If you’ve got the kind that blooms on old wood, follow the method above, removing 1/3 of the oldest living stalks each summer after the shrubs have flowered.

 When I cut blossoms will it hurt the other blooms?